 - Pottery wheel, Turntable or Banding wheel (optional)

 Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the channel.
 As an Amazon Associate, I earn from qualifying purchases.
 The tools used in this video, and in all of Pottery Crafters videos, are tools I use daily.
 The tools are also optional, being that you may have, and use many of them already.

 Before you start with anything, it’s crucial to determine the color or shade that you’ll use for glazing.
 The underglaze should have high contrast to make the traces of bubbles more visible on your bisque ware.

 When choosing colors you have to make the darker shade more concentrated.
 It will show your bubble marks better with lighter clay.

 Subtle differences with the color or shade may seem okay, but it’ll make your design mediocre when fired.
 Bubbling relies on thin line marks that bubbles leave, which you can emphasize with a highly concentrated dark shade.
 The Speedball Underglaze Sampler Pack has great colors for you to choose from.

-Mix 3 tablespoons of water, 2 to 3 squirts of hand soap or dish soap, and 1 tablespoon of underglaze in your cup.
+Mix 3 Tablespoons of water, 1 Tablespoon of Underglaze, and 2 to 3 squirts of hand or dish soap in your cup.

 Never pour too much into your cup at a time, because whatever you put into the cup won’t be suitable for future use.